taoari/torchtools/README.md

 Total params (with aux): 11,689,512 (44.591949462890625 MB)
     Trainable params: 11,689,512 (44.591949462890625 MB)
     Non-trainable params: 0 (0.0 MB)
-Total flops: 1,814,073,344 (1.814073344 billion)
+Total flops (basic): 1,814,073,344 (1.814073344 billion)
-Total flops (full): 1,819,041,268 (1.819041268 billion)
+Total flops: 1,819,041,268 (1.819041268 billion)
 ---------------------------------------------------------------------------------------------------------------------
 NOTE:
     *: leaf modules
+    Flops is measured in multiply-adds.
+Multiply, add, divide, exp are treated the same for calculation (1/2 multiply-adds).
-    Flops is measured in multiply-adds, and it only calculates for convolution and linear layers (not inlcude bias) Flops (full) additionally calculates for bias, normalization (BatchNorm, LayerNorm, GroupNorm), and attention layers
+    Flops (basic) only calculates for convolution and linear layers (not inlcude bias) Flops additionally calculates for bias, normalization (BatchNorm, LayerNorm, GroupNorm), RNN (RNN, LSTM, GRU) and attention layers
-        - multiply, add, divide, exp are treated the same for calculation (1/2 multiply-adds).
         - activations (e.g. ReLU), operations implemented as functionals (e.g. add in a residual architecture) are not calculated as they are usually neglectable.
+        - complex custom module may need manual calculation for correctness (refer to RNN, LSTM, GRU, Attention as examples).
 ---------------------------------------------------------------------------------------------------------------------
 Out[1]:
-{'flops': 1814073344,
- 'flops_full': 1819041268,
+{'flops': 1819041268,
+ 'flops_basic': 1814073344,
  'params': 11689512,
  'params_with_aux': 11689512}
 ```